mblevin/storyteller/README.md

 1.  **Execute Test Script:** Run the `test_gemini.py` script locally to generate a full story.
 2.  **Review Output:** Read the final story output in the console.
 3.  **Validate:** Confirm that the story is well-written, follows the outline, maintains narrative cohesion, and is suitable for children aged 8-12.

+### 6.3.
+Validation Results
+- **Status:** Complete and Successful.
+- **Word Count:** 2134 words.
+- **Estimated Reading Time:** 17-21 minutes at a sleep story pace (100-120 wpm).
+- **Next Steps:** The current length is a good baseline.
+Post-MVP, we will test generating longer stories by increasing the number of points in the outline (e.g., to 7 or 8 points) to reach the 30-minute target.

 ---